What Is A Covenant Not To Compete In Kansas?

 When are Covenants not to Compete Unenforceable?

-Knowing in advance whether a judge will enforce an employee's non-compete clause can be difficult.
-Even if the employee's interests may be important, Kansas courts will certainly assign great weight to a person's freedom to choose the type of employment that is suitable for them.
+Knowing in advance whether a judge will enforce an employee's non-compete clause can be hard.
+Even if the employee's interests may be important Kansas courts will certainly assign great weight to a person's freedom to choose the type of employment that is suitable for them.
 Accordingly, only those covenants which are deemed to be reasonable will be upheld by the court.
 Some agreements that courts have considered to be unreasonable include terms that last for an unusually long period of time or that cover a geographic around Kansas City that is unreasonably broad.

 The agreements must also deal only with those competitors whose line of employment is rationally related to the previous employer's.
 Lastly, there must be a legitimate business interest which motivates the employer's mandating a covenant not to compete.